Business process analysis model: Techniques and benefits with real-world applications

 Example: Movyon case study

-Movyon, a world leader in the provision of IT-driven services for urban mobility and infrastructure, saw a massive increase in efficiency by using Qntrl's platform.
-Previously, they experienced challenges with business processes such as request management, approvals, and reporting that were highly time-consuming, subject to human error, and inconsistent.
+Movyon, a leader in the provision of IT-driven services for urban mobility and infrastructure, saw a massive increase in process efficiency after implementing Qntrl.
+Previously, they experienced challenges with business processes, like request management, approvals, and reporting, that were highly time-consuming, subject to human error, and inconsistent.

 However, by integrating Qntrl with its automation system, Movyon managed to reduce process times by 40%, automate approvals, and free up employee time for more value-added tasks.
 More importantly, their ability to visualize workflows across teams helped boost team collaboration, which ultimately led to better decisions and higher productivity levels.